Student Accommodation in Bordeaux

 For more details on public transport in Bordeaux, please visit the official website: http://www.infotbm.com.

-The International Student Association “Melting Potes” helps the International Office facilitate the integration of international students among French ones through the organisation of activities all year round.
+The International Student Association “Melting Potes” helps the International Office facilitate the integration of international students among French new comers through the organisation of activities all year round.

 The Melting Potes team will be available to help you upon your arrival, during the orientation session, and throughout your stay in France.
-They will be able to provide support and/or information about:
+They will be able to provide support and information on:

 - how to open a bank account;